brewchetta/mock-code-challenge-bundle-template/README.md

 Begin by cloning down and renaming this repository to whatever you'd prefer.

 Move your designated code challenge repository into the top level of this directory and rename the sub-directory to `code-challenge`.

-For example, clone the `ramen-rater-mock-cc` repository into here and run `mv ramen-rater-mock-cc code-challenge`.
-You can also rename the code challenge as you clone it, for example `git clone ramen-rater-mock-cc code-challenge`.
+For example, clone the `ramen-rater-mock-cc` repository so that it's next to this `README.md` and execute `mv ramen-rater-mock-cc code-challenge`.

+You can also rename the code challenge as you clone it, for example `git clone git@github.com:ramen-rater-mock-cc.git code-challenge`.

 Execute `python3 bin/create.py` or `./bin/create.py` and it should automatically bundle the code challenge for you.
 This will remove it as a `git` repo.